 And with money we mean the actual quantity you will ask for.
 According to your business profitability, how long will it take you to pay it back?

 Your business eligibility

 All lenders have different requirements for a business loan.
 The following three are the most common.
 First of all, your lender will require your personal and business credit score, to make sure you have paid your debts in the past without any problem.
 You have to understand the difference between both.
 Your lender will also look at the length of time in business.
 Most of the time, if your business is too new, it’s difficult to get a loan; however, if your small business has been around for a couple of years, you have more possibilities.
 A third factor is business revenue: lenders need to know if your business is profitable enough to pay the debt.

-As you can see on the types of business loans, in all of them you have to pay interests at the end or on the duration of the loan.
+As we have seen, every loan comes with interests to be paid at the end or during the term of the loan.
 You need to be aware of how much this interest will be and if it’s suitable for your business.
-Make the total sum of how much your loan will be after interests, for example if you borrow $15,000 and by the end of the loan you have to pay $17,300, that means that the cost of the loan is $2,300.
+Make the total sum of how much your loan will be after interests.
+For example, if you borrow $15,000 and by the end of the loan you have to pay $17,300, that means that the cost of the loan is $2,300.
 Depending on size and needs of your business you will determine if that’s good or not.

-The same way lenders can be a bit picky with loans and with the amount of things they ask from your side.
-You should also be careful about what kind of lender you’re working with.
+The same way lenders can be a bit picky with all their requirements, you should also be careful about what kind of lender you’re working with.
 Getting a business loan is a very delicate topic that has to be handled with care.
 Do a research about the lenders you are considering, whether they support the kind of business you’re having, or they cover your needs.
 Talking to current customers or reading reviews and ratings can also help you determine if the lender is suitable for your small business.